 points between items means places for water, detergent and dirt to

 Dishwasher detergent is a big factor in the ongoing costs of using your dishwasher, so make sure you get one that does the job.
-See which ones we rate the best in our dishwasher detergent reviews.

 Cleaning the cutlery

 depends on the type of cutlery receptacle in your dishwasher.
 There's two types: baskets, or trays (though some have both).
 People tend to get fanatical

 bottom and tends to be separated into different sections with an